tamil777selvan/xray-cucumber-plugin/README.md

-# Xray Cucumber Plugin
+# Xray Cucumber Plugin - Streamline Your Testing Workflow

-The Xray Cucumber Plugin is a powerful tool that seamlessly synchronizes your **Xray Tests** and **Xray Test Sets** with your source code.
-It provides a comprehensive set of features to streamline your testing workflow and effortlessly update test results back to the **Xray Test Executions**.
+The Xray Cucumber Plugin is a robust tool that seamlessly integrates your **Xray Tests** and **Xray Test Sets** with your source code.
+It offers a comprehensive range of features to simplify your testing process and effortlessly update test results back to the **Xray Test Executions**.

 ## Key Features

-- Automatic creation of new Xray Tests when scenarios are added.
-- Updating existing Xray Tests if scenarios are modified.
-- Closure of Xray Tests when scenarios are removed from the codebase.
+- **Automated Test Management:** Automatically create, update, and close Xray Tests based on your code changes.
-- Detection and closure of duplicate Xray Tests, if any.
+- **Duplicate Test Handling:** Detect and close duplicate Xray Tests to maintain data accuracy.
-- Reopening closed Xray Tests when removed scenarios are added back to the codebase.
-- Conversion of scenario outlines with multiple examples into a single example.
+- **Scenario Outline Handling:** Simplify scenario outlines by converting them into a scenario.
-- Duplicate scenario name checks before syncing to ensure data accuracy.
-- Enforcement of a scenario description length limit of 250 characters.
+- **Scenario Name and Description Validation:** Check for duplicate scenario names and enforce a description length limit of 250 characters.
-- Test filtering based on "cucumber tags" or specific "folder" names for selective syncing.
+- **Selective Syncing:** Allows syncing tests by filtering based on "Cucumber tags" or specific "folder" names.
-- Unique splitting of Xray Tests when mapping to Xray Test Sets.
+- **Efficient Test Set Mapping:** Map Xray Tests to Xray Test Sets seamlessly.
-- Seamless update of test results to the execution tickets from Cucumber JSON reports or a parsed test result list.
+- **Result Updates:** Effortlessly update test results to Xray from Cucumber JSON reports.
-- Independent linting of feature files to ensure proper formatting and adherence to standards.
+- **Linting:** Independently lint feature files for proper formatting and adherence to standards.

 ## Installation

+You can install the Xray Cucumber Plugin using npm:

 ```bash
 npm i xray-cucumber-plugin
 ```

-## Prerequisite
+## Prerequisite: Optimize Scenario Outlines

-Before using the plugin, a one-time manual configuration is required for feature files containing "Scenario Outline".
-The description of each Scenario Outline must have a postfix with its example parameters.
+Before using the plugin, optimize feature files containing "Scenario Outline."
+Append example parameters to scenario descriptions to improve test result accuracy.
+For example:

-Here is an example of the existing approach:
+### Existing Approach

 ```cucumber
 Feature: Test